-There continues to be global uncertainty within the macroeconomic environment as a result of the Russian invasion of Ukraine and rising inflation, particularly following significant increases in energy costs.
-Raw material and other input costs also remain high.
+There continues to be global uncertainty within the macroeconomic environment as a result of the war in Ukraine, rising inflation and interest rates and the cost of living crisis.
+Raw material and other input costs also remain high although energy prices have started to decline.
 However, these are mitigated by effective supplier arrangements, long-term hedging arrangements and rising packaging prices.
-The Group has demonstrated resilience throughout the Covid-19 pandemic and customer demand remains strong, especially in the FMCG sector which represents over 80% of our volumes.
-In a challenging supply chain environment, our large scale, security of supply and high service levels have driven ongoing gains with our customers including large multinational companies.
-The Group remains focused on resilient end markets, including in the US and in regions where demand is buoyant and new sites have been opened.
-The Group continues to carefully manage our cost base and is confident for the year ahead, expecting a further substantial improvement in performance.
+The Group has demonstrated resilience in the post-pandemic environment and customer demand remains strong, especially in the FMCG sector.
+The Group continues to carefully manage our cost base and is confident for the year ahead that sufficient methods are in place to mitigate these increased costs.

-This report was approved by the board on 24 November 2022 and signed on its behalf.
+This report was approved by the board on 20 December 2023 and signed on its behalf.

-W B Hicks Director 24 November 2022
+W B Hicks Director

-DIRECTORS' REPORT FOR THE YEAR ENDED 30 APRIL 2022
+DIRECTORS' REPORT FOR THE YEAR ENDED 30 APRIL 2023

-The Directors present their annual report and the financial statements for the year ended 30 April 2022.
+The Directors present their annual report and the financial statements for the year ended 30 April 2023.